-- Use the drop-down lists to indicate the faculty/college/school and department proposing the course introduction.
-Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design).
-The Université de Saint-Boniface is considered a faculty. - The subject code (e.g., ECON, CHEM, NURS, etc.) and course number must be confirmed with the Office of the Registrar and Enrolment Services (ORES) (Calendar Coordinator) before submitting the proposal for the SCCCC's review.
-NB: Course numbers from courses that were previously deleted cannot be re-used. - Long title (maximum 90 characters; e.g., History of Opera I: From Monteverdi to Mozart) - SHORT TITLE (maximum 30 characters, IN ALL CAPS: e.g., HISTORY OF OPERA I) If the long title is 30 or fewer characters, it can also be used as the short title. - Credit hours indicate the number of credit hours in Section A and in the course description. - Grading mode use the drop-down list to indicate either "letter grade" or "pass/fail".
+- Use the drop-down lists to indicate the faculty/college/school and department proposing the course.
+Indicate the program where there is no department (e.g., Canadian Studies, Environmental Design, Women's Studies).
+The Université de Saint-Boniface (USB) is considered a faculty. - The subject code (e.g., ECON, CHEM, NURS, etc.) and course number must be confirmed with the Office of the Registrar and Enrolment Services (ORES) (Calendar Coordinator) before submitting the proposal for the SCCCC's review.
+NB: Course numbers from courses that were previously deleted cannot be re-used. - Long title (maximum 90 characters; e.g., History of Opera I: From Monteverdi to Mozart) - SHORT TITLE (maximum 30 characters, IN ALL CAPS: e.g., HISTORY OF OPERA I) If the long title is 30 or fewer characters, it can be used as the short title. - Credit hours indicate the number of credit hours in Section A and in the first line of the course description. - Grading mode use the drop-down list to select either "letter grade" or "pass/fail".
 The course description must indicate where the grading mode is "pass/fail". - First term offered use the drop-down list to select the next ensuing Fall Term and Year (normally) or to request a different term.
-Exceptions may apply for courses to take effect in the next ensuing Summer Term.
-Requests for a different term may be noted manually on the form or in the first line of the next form field in Section B.
+Exceptions may apply for courses to take effect in the next Summer Term.
+Requests for a different term may be indicated in the first line of the next form field in Section B of the form.